Departments use Departmental Requisitions to request that Purchasing Services initiate purchases of goods and services.

 Departments are encouraged to purchase all allowable goods and services with University purchasing cards.
 See 70.08.
-Departments which do not have University purchasing cards are encouraged to purchase all allowable goods and services with Department Orders.
+Departments that do not have University purchasing cards are encouraged to purchase all allowable goods and services with Department Orders.
 See 70.07.

 NOTE: Issuance of multiple department orders or purchasing card transactions to circumvent the direct buy limit is prohibited.

 PURCHASES THROUGH FACILITIES SERVICES, OPERATIONS

 Departments are to contact Facilities Services, Operations to initiate purchases for the following commodities:

 - Floor coverings

 - Window coverings

 The department does not submit a Departmental Requisition for Facilities Services, Operations purchasing transactions.
 See 80.45 for procedures to request Facilities Services, Operations purchasing services.

 Facilities Services, Operations does not initiate purchases of carpeting, floor coverings, window coverings, or furniture requiring connections to the building or building utilities for Housing and Dining Services.
 Housing and Dining Services submits Departmental Requisitions to Purchasing Services to initiate such purchases.

 See the PDF form: